Culture of Chicago: Black restaurants

+Conferences and events

 Taste of Chicago is a large annual food festival held in early July in Grant Park in downtown Chicago.
 It features booths from dozens of Chicago-area restaurants, as well as live music.

+Beginning in 2015, Chicago Black Restaurant Week is an annual celebration of various Black cuisines where more than 20 different restaurants come together in February during Black History Month to share their foods.

+In 2001, the Culinary Historians of Chicago held a "Grits and Greens" conference at Harold Washington College.
+The conference was focused on highlighting the contribution of African-American women in shaping the culinary culture of Chicago's black community.
+Over the course of two days, the event brought together an array of people, including authors, chefs, and professors.
+The programming of the event featured a variety of activities, such as a gala held at Roosevelt University and tours of the southwest neighborhoods of Chicago.

 Brewing

 Chicago has a long brewing history that dates back to the early days of the city.
 While its era of mass-scale commercial breweries largely came to an end with Prohibition, the city today has a large number of microbreweries and brewpubs.
 According to 2018 report by the Brewers Association, Chicago had the most breweries of any metropolitan area in the country, with 167 total.
-Included among these are craft brewers like Half Acre, Metropolitan, Off Color, Pipeworks and Revolution Brewing.

-The two largest breweries in Chicago are Lagunitas, based in Petaluma, California and now owned by Heineken International, and Goose Island, founded in Chicago in 1988 and now owned by Anheuser-Busch InBev.
+Included among these are craft brewers like Half Acre, Off Color, Pipeworks and Revolution Brewing.
+The largest brewery in Chicago is Goose Island, founded in 1988 and now owned by Anheuser-Busch InBev.

 Annual events include Illinois Craft Beer Week, the Festival of Barrel-Aged Beers (known as FOBAB), the Chicago Beer Festival, and the Chicago Beer Classic.

 In the mid- to late-20th century, the most popular beer in Chicago was Old Style, a mass-produced lager that at the time was brewed by G. Heileman in La Crosse, Wisconsin.
 The Old Style brand is now owned by the Pabst Brewing Company which supervises its production under contract by MillerCoors.